 If the HE trigger-based PPDU carries Single MPDUs, A-MPDUs, or multi-TID A-MPDUs from more than one STA, or a combination of Single MPDUs from a subset of STAs, A-MPDUs from another subset of STAs, or multi-TID A-MPDUs from another subset of STAs then the AP shall respond with a Multi-STA BlockAck frame carried in a DL SU PPDU format that contains the appropriate settings in each Per STA Info field intended to each STA as defined in the previous subclauses.

-HE trigger-based PPDU soliciting a DL MU PPDU response
+HE trigger-based PPDU soliciting a HE MU PPDU response [CID8391, CID 8392, CID8490, CID8491]

 A non-AP STA that sends an HE trigger-based PPDU as a response to a Basic variant Trigger frame that intends to solicit an immediate response shall set the Ack Policy to Normal Ack/Implicit BAR (see 10.3.2.11.4 (MU acknowledgement procedure for an UL MU transmission) for an example of this sequence).
 If the HE AP intends to send the response in an HE MU PPDU format, then the HE AP shall follow the following acknowledgment procedure: